The Latest: Ohio State offers counseling to men accusing doc

 COLUMBUS, Ohio (AP) — The Latest on a former Ohio State team doctor accused of sexual misconduct against students decades ago (all times local):

-Ohio State says it will help provide counseling for former students who say they experienced sexual misconduct by a university team doctor decades ago.
+Ohio State says it will use a third-party facilitator to help provide free counseling for former students who allege sexual misconduct by a university team doctor decades ago.

-More than 150 alumni have reported in recent months that they experienced misconduct by the late Dr. Richard Strauss between 1979 and 1997.
+Over 150 alumni have reported they experienced misconduct by the late Dr. Richard Strauss between 1979 and 1997.
+An investigation is ongoing .

-The school confirmed the counseling offer Friday but didn’t publicly share details of how it would be arranged or provided.
-OSU says it’s committed to finding the truth and sharing findings of an ongoing investigation .
+A letter sent Friday to 115,000 alumni from that era says Praesidium will help alumni access counseling needed because of Strauss’ conduct, and no contact with OSU is required.
+Those who already pursued such counseling because of Strauss can seek further resources through Praesidium.

-Some Strauss accusers have sued the university , arguing it ignored or failed to stop his misconduct.
+Some Strauss accusers have sued OSU , arguing it ignored or didn’t stop Strauss’ misconduct.

-An attorney for some of those plaintiffs, Stephen Estey, says the counseling offer is a positive step but “decades too late.”
+An attorney for some plaintiffs says the counseling offer is a positive step but decades late.